minghuaw/fe2o3-amqp/fe2o3-amqp/README.md

 # fe2o3-amqp

-A person attempt at AMQP with rust
+A personal attempt at AMQP with rust